cyberplantru/pH-Mini-v30-sample-code/README.md

 ## pH measurement

-Connect the module to I2C bus the microcontroller board via cable Grove or Arduino pin headers.
+Connect the module to I2C bus the microcontroller board via cable or pin headers.
 Connect the pH electrode to BNC connector.
-When first connecting need send the command "R" to configure the microcontroller.
+When first connecting need send the command "1" to configure the microcontroller.

 ![pH to I2C](http://image.cyber-plant.com/var/resizes/PHminiBaner1.jpg?m=1458074438)